sfrenk/seq_utilities/README.md

 # Useful scripts to be used in combination with NGS analysis pipelines

+## srna_filter

-srna_filter: Optionally filters for 22G and/or 21U RNA sequences from fastq/fasta/raw file and outputs a raw sequence file
+Optionally filters for 22G and/or 21U RNA sequences from fastq/fasta/raw file and outputs a raw sequence file

+## sra_lookup.sh

-sra_lookup.sh: Find SRR file names from sample IDs (eg. GSM IDs from GEO)
+Find SRR file names from sample IDs (eg. GSM IDs from GEO)

+## batch_sra_download.py

-batch_sra_download.py: Reads in output from sra_lookup.sh and downloads SRA files then extracts adn gzips the fastq file(s)
+Reads in output from sra_lookup.sh and downloads SRA files then extracts adn gzips the fastq file(s)

+## merge_counts.py

-merge_counts.py: Merges read count files made from individual bam files into a single file that can be loaded straight into DESeq
+Merges read count files made from individual bam files into a single file that can be loaded straight into DESeq

+## remove_rdna.R

-remove_rdna.R: Remove reads mapping to rDNA loci from count table
+Remove reads mapping to rDNA loci from count table

+## DESeq2.R

-DESeq2.R: Basic script for differential gene expression analysis with DESeq2
+Basic script for differential gene expression analysis with DESeq2